omahs/docs-49/docs/overview.md

 ---
 title: Celo Platform
-description: Overview of the Celo platform and it's relationship to the Ethereum blockchain.
+description: Overview of the Celo platform and its relationship to the Ethereum blockchain.
 id: overview
 ---

 # Celo Platform

-Overview of the Celo platform and it's relationship to the Ethereum blockchain.
+Overview of the Celo platform and its relationship to the Ethereum blockchain.

 ---